Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - Composite, Visitor, State, Prototype, and Singleton.
 - Composite, Builder, Factory Method, Prototype, and Singleton.
 - **Abstract Factory, Builder, Factory Method, Prototype, and Singleton.** <<-- correct

+#### Q25.
+In multilevel inheritence, one class inherits how many classes?
+- one class only <<-- correct
+- two classes
+- as many classes as required
+- at least two classes

+#### Q26. if an object is passed by reference, the changes made in the function are reflected _______.
+- to the main object of the caller function, too <<-- correct
+- on the caller function object and also the called function object
+- on the copy of the object that is made during the pass
+- only in the local scope of the called function

+#### Q27.
+What is a method?
+- a set of instructions designed to perform a frequently used operation within a program and return no values
+- the exact same thing as a function and subroutine <<-- correct
+- a set of variables that can change over time
+- a procedure associated with data and behaviour

+### Q28.
+A mobile phone is made up of components such as a motherboard, camera, and sensors.
+The motherboard represents all the functions of a phone, the display shows the display only, and the phone is represented as a whole.
+Which of the following has the highest level of abstraction?
+- camera
+- display
+- motherboard
+- mobile phone <<-- correct